dataform-co/dataform/content/docs/how-to-guides/sqlx.md

 ## Additional Features

-- **Pre-operations**: defined in SQLX by writing `pre_operations { }`, SQL written inside will be executed before the central SQL.
+- **Pre-operations**: defined in SQLX by writing `pre_operations { }`, SQL written inside will be executed before the main SQL.
 This can be useful for granting permissions, as can be seen in the [publishing datasets guide](/how-to-guides/datasets/#example-granting-dataset-access-with-post_operations). **Actions may only include pre_operations if they create a dataset**, for example with `type: "table"` or `type: "view"` or `type: "incremental"` in their config.

-- **Post-operations**: the same as pre-operations, but defined with `post_operations { }`, and takes place after the central SQL.
+- **Post-operations**: the same as pre-operations, but defined with `post_operations { }`, and runs after the main SQL.